By Joshua Farnsworth

 Try Squares & Combination Squares

 Squares have been around for thousands of years, and are an essential tool.
 “Tried and True” is an old adage that comes from this tool.
-I recommend buying a 6″ combination square and buying or building a couple larger try squares.
+I recommend buying a 6″ combination square and buying or building a larger try square.
 These are some of the squares that I recommend:

 Buy a Combination Square